 It’s affected by stress, anxiety, weight (over and under), smoking, drinking, diet, your ability to exist as a physical human being with this set of reproductive organs.

 Your period might be like mine.
 It might not.
 There is no normal.
 I refuse to believe that about a lot of things.
 Plus some don’t even have periods, at all, for a variety of reasons.
 You can start at nine, you can start at nineteen.
 No one should think they started too early or too late.
 About anything, periods, school, talking, writing, running, sex.
 You do it when you do it.
-When you or your body it ready.
+When you or your body is ready.
 I’m a firm believer in that.
 My body was ready at thirteen (possibly).

-- To reiterate, bleeding out your vagina is not the be all and end all of ‘being a woman’.
+- To reiterate, bleeding out your vagina is not the be-all and end-all of ‘being a woman’.
 Far from it.

 - We shouldn’t be embarrassed about this.
 I’m not.
-Not any more.
+Not anymore.
 Haven’t been in a long time.

 - You know those adverts for sanitary products?
 Who is fucking roller-blading happily on their period.
 Who is going ‘yay my period is here’.
 Who are these people??

-- For someone who used to self harm, the whole blood thing is very different when it’s coming out of your vagina as opposed to your arm.
+- For someone who used to self-harm, the whole blood thing is very different when it’s coming out of your vagina as opposed to your arm.